© 2026 WEMU

 The federal government is freezing SNAP for Michigan recipients until state officials hand over data on the names and immigration status of all participants.

 Barbara Cecil is the Development Director for SOS Community Services in Ypsilanti.
-She says the suspension of SNAP benefits over immigrant status is a targeted attack.
+She says the suspension of SNAP benefits has raised concern in the community.

-She says there’s some fear among their immigrant clientele that they will be harassed or threatened with deportation over the loss of food assistance.
+She says lately some of their immigrant clientele have been requesting SOS's home visiting food and resource services out of nervousness about possible ICE encounters.
 She says Michigan shouldn’t be forced to choose between helping immigrants and keeping SNAP.

 “That puts the state lawmakers in a rough bind, doesn’t it, as they want to protect all Michiganders and they want to feed all Michiganders.”